hegde5/VS-Code-PyDoc-Extension/README.md

 # PyDoc README

-This VSCode extension helps in adding Docstrings to your python code.
+This is a simple VSCode extension helps in adding Docstrings to your python code.
 Currently docstrings for `Functions` and `Classes` are supported.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+Add elaborated Docstrings to your python code!

-For example if there is an image subfolder under your extension project workspace:
+Currently Supports docstrings for:

-\!\[feature X\]\(images/feature-x.png\)
+* Functions - with/without arguments and keyword arguments

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+* Class

 ## Requirements